-MED05 Basic Pharmacology
+MED05: Basic Pharmacology - 24 hrs.

-The course introduces medial assisting students to the study of medications and drugs.
+The course introduces Limited Scope Radiology Technician students to the study of medications and drugs.
 Students will learn the sources of drugs, their generic and brand names, the legal classification of drugs, routes and drug administration and describe drug interactions.
+Prerequisite: MED03R